saursin/riscv-atom/docs/pages/user-manual/rtl.rst

     end
     `endif

-For logging the Jumps, user must also deine the `LOG_ATOMRV_JUMP` macro in a similar way.
+For logging the Jumps, user must also define the `LOG_ATOMRV_JUMP` macro in a similar way.
 This will generate a "run.log" file in the current directory containt all the dumped information.